TheDirector42/HeNemz/Interferometer Experiment Report.md

 ### <p style="font-size:20px">Challenges and adjustments</p>
 To confirm that the beam-splitter is 50%-50%, the power meter was placed the indicated point on each arm (figure 1.
 Red power meters) and it was determined that they had a percentage difference of 0.1% (Appendix 1) favoring arm two.
 This difference has an adverse effect on the interference pattern of the two beams as mentioned in the introduction.
 To combat this limitation two 0.1 ND filters were fastened intercepting arm two, reducing the beam path's intensity to 0.331 microwatts, a 0.004 difference to arm ones 0.327 microwatts, Decreasing the percentage difference to 0.001% (Appendix 1).
 This was decided to be reasonable enough to conduct the experiment.

 When adjusting the mirrors to form a single output, it was found that, though visually one dot, the fringes did not cover the entire dot.
 This indicated that the vertical alignment of the beams was off.
-To fix this problem the vertical shift knobs seen in *figure 3* were adjusted until the mirror was perpendicular to the table.
+To fix this problem the vertical shift knobs seen in *figure 3* were carefully adjusted until the mirror was perpendicular to the table.

 ### <p style="font-size:30px">Results and Observations</p>
 To understand how the length of the beam affects the output of an interferometer, the power meter was positioned at the output and collected and tabled data for twenty minuets.
 As the sample rate of the meter was every second the table had 1200 rows of data.
 This data set can be found at https://github.com/TheDirector42/HeNemzacsses (contact authors to acess the repo).